-- ASAC will be composed of astronomers from a broad range of scientific and technical fields. - Members of ASAC are appointed by the AAL Board for a two-year fixed term, with the possibility of renewal.
+- ASAC will be composed of astronomers from a broad range of scientific and technical fields. - Members of ASAC are appointed by the AAL Board for one or two year terms, with the possibility of renewal.
 Committee members will be appointed by AAL via an application process.
-AAL will appoint a Chair and Deputy Chair to the committee. - The committee will comprise ten members, with diversity across the full breadth of Australian astronomy including (but not limited to): observing techniques and wavelength regimes, observation, theory and eResearch. - An AAL Board member will sit on ASAC in an ex-officio (non-voting) capacity. - The AAL Board may choose to include additional ex-officio (non-voting) positions, for multidirectional strategy and information sharing purposes. - The committee will be limited to a maximum of 12 members (including ex-officio members) - AAL aims for institutional, geographical, career stage and gender diversity across its advisory committees. - Meeting frequency: Quarterly.
+AAL will appoint a Chair and Deputy Chair to the committee. - The committee will comprise ten members, with diversity across the full breadth of Australian astronomy including (but not limited to): observing techniques and wavelength regimes, observation, theory and eResearch. - An AAL Board member will sit on ASAC in an ex-officio (non-voting) capacity. - The AAL Board may choose to include additional ex-officio (non-voting) positions, for multi-directional strategy and information sharing purposes. - The committee will be limited to a maximum of 12 members (including ex-officio members). - AAL aims for institutional, geographical, career stage and gender diversity across its advisory committees. - Meeting frequency: quarterly.